 "Yeah, sure, of course," Quinn answered gruffly, but she didn't think that Rachel noticed.

-Quinn found out during dinner that they only started seeing each other about two weeks ago, but they've known each other for a while through his brother, who's a friend of Rachel in NYADA, that he was a recent graduate of Michigan School of Business and was working at NYSE.
-If there's anything wrong with him was that he cannot sing and dance.
+Quinn found out during dinner that they only started seeing each other about two weeks ago, but they had known each other for a while through his brother, who was a friend of Rachel in NYADA, that he was a recent graduate of Michigan School of Business and was working at NYSE.
+If there was anything wrong with him was that he couldn't sing and dance.
 Quinn felt gleeful at that.

 They walked in silence to the subway station, but Rachel broke the silence, "Hey, are you okay?"